Top 6 Free HD Video Editing Software in 2023

 - Extensive 3D overlays elements library – You don’t have to spend time on Pinterest looking for overlays, 3D elements.
 The Photos app offers a wide variety of elements that can be used in the video.

 - Intuitive Storyboard – Arrange your video clips together on the storyboard without crowding the space.
 Add multiple photos, videos, and audio in an orderly manner.

 - Easy to use

 - Windows 10’s built-in picture viewer offers simple video editing fuction

 These were the best free HD video editors.
 Some of them are capable of going up to 8K resolution.
 FilmForth provides a balanced approach to editing, offering the right mix of tools and usability.
 You can also swerve into open-source and try editors such as OpenShot, Shotcut for getting started.
-The only bargain here being the steeper learning curve.
+The only bargain here is the steeper learning curve.

 Karen is a professional writer with a background in column writing who enjoys resolving complex topics and explaining them in interesting ways.